 Cramped facilities

-Teachers at Park East have mastered the art of helping students catch up and excel in high school.
+Teachers at Park East provide close support to help students catch up and succeed in high school.
 Writing is taught in a separate class that students take in addition to English.
 All students take four years of math and science.
-The strongest students may take Advanced Placement classes, but nearly all take tackle subjects such as algebra 2, chemistry and statistics.
-Ninth-graders take the equivalent of three semesters worth of algebra, by taking it for two periods during one of their semesters freshman year.
+The strongest students may take Advanced Placement classes, but nearly all complete challenging subjects like algebra 2, chemistry, and statistics.

-Park East offers computer programming in variety of settings, including traditional computer science courses (high school level and Advanced Placement) as well as digital art classes, which incorporate elements of coding and robotics.
+Park East offers computer programming, including traditional computer science courses (high school level and Advanced Placement) and digital art classes that integrate coding and robotics.

-Juniors take a trip to Washington DC.
-Students raise money to fund trips abroad.
-Recent destinations include England France, Spain, Portugal and Peru.
-The guidance/college office provides students and families with a lot of support through the college admissions process.
+Juniors visit Washington DC and students raise money for trips abroad.
+Destinations have included England France, Spain, Portugal and Peru.
+The guidance/college office provides students and families with good support through the college admissions process.
 All students participate in small-group advisories.

 Get more from InsideSchools